dwbrown/Markov/README.md

     reverse.mkv         - reverses the input string
-    reverse_all.mkv     - reverses each line of the input file add.mkv             - add two arbitrary precision unsigned integers, separated by a blank
+    reverse_all.mkv     - reverses each line of the input file add.mkv             - add two arbitrary precision unsigned integers, separated by a comma
     fib.mkv	            - computes the first N fibonacci numbers, where N is the input string
     logic.mkv           - contains useful functions returning boolean